Managing Director and Chief Executive Officer

 “We have a tremendous opportunity to galvanize economic growth in southeastern Pennsylvania by building on our depth and breadth in the life sciences, particularly in biopharmaceuticals and medical devices.
 The funding from the Commonwealth allows BioAdvance to provide critical capital and other support to help entrepreneurs move science from the laboratory into successful businesses.”

 Ms. Schilberg has more than 30 years of experience working with academic technologies and start-up companies in the life sciences sector.
-Under her leadership as CEO, BioAdvance has committed $26.8 million to 38 seed-stage companies and 24 pre-seed projects focusing in areas including Alzheimer’s disease, cancer, diabetes, obesity and infectious diseases.
-The BioAdvance portfolio companies have leveraged over $1.78 billion in subsequent capital from venture capital, grants, collaborations, M&A activity and product revenues.
-Eight portfolio companies have been acquired, one company has completed an initial public offering, and one exited through a refinancing.
-Ms. Schilberg is a board member or serves as an observer on the boards of several BioAdvance portfolio companies including Immunome, Jenrin Discovery, Merganser, Novira Pharmaceuticals and Ossianix.
+Under her leadership as CEO, BioAdvance has committed $44 million to 58 seed-stage companies and 32 pre-seed projects focusing in areas including Alzheimer’s disease, cancer, diabetes, obesity and infectious diseases.
+The BioAdvance portfolio companies have leveraged over $2.71 billion in subsequent capital from venture capital, grants, collaborations, M&A activity and product revenues.
+Twelve portfolio companies have been acquired and two companies have completed an initial public offering.

 As a senior executive with four emerging life sciences companies, Ms. Schilberg’s prior experience provides significant insight into the key elements needed to build successful companies including public and private financings, intellectual property protection, corporate partnering arrangements and the management of research programs.
 She joined Cephalon in 1994 as Senior Vice President and General Counsel and as a member of the executive committee.
 As part of her responsibilities, she led a multi-disciplinary team charged with completing Phase III clinical trials and preparing a new drug application for PROVIGIL® (modafinil), which was approved by the FDA in December 1999.
 She joined Incara Pharmaceuticals in 1998 as Executive Vice President and General Counsel, where she managed a research operation in Princeton, NJ engaged in discovering new antibacterial therapeutics.
 She continued in that capacity after the operation’s acquisition by Advanced Medicine (now Theravance) in 2000.
 Ms. Schilberg also served as Vice President and General Counsel at Locus Discovery, Inc., an emerging pharmaceutical company in Blue Bell, PA engaged in computational drug design.